danielabar/meblog/src/markdown/rails-console-like-environment-for-plain-ruby.md

 It will behave the same as having run `irb`.

-## Alternative Without Custom .irbrc
+## Alternative

-If for whatever reason you don't want to commit a custom `.irbrc` file into the project root - maybe it conflicts with other custom settings in `~/.irbrc` or each team member prefers to maintain their own version, an alternative approach is to load the `config/environment.rb` in `bin/console` like this:
+If for whatever reason you don't want to commit a custom `.irbrc` file into the project root - maybe it conflicts with other custom settings in your home `~/.irbrc` or each team member prefers to maintain their own version, an alternative approach is to load the `config/environment.rb` in `bin/console` like this:

 ```ruby
 #!/usr/bin/env ruby